zells/core/model.md

 ## Composable

 A cell can contain any number of other cells as children.
-Each *child* has name that is unique amongst its siblings.
+Each *child* has a name that is unique amongst its siblings.

 ```text
 Child := <symbol>+